Are you thinking of travelling alone to Italy? Here’s why you should do it and six of the best solo travel destinations in Italy.

 Let’s face it; without realising it, it is likely that you have become immersed in the nation’s food and culture, from its iconic paintings and sculptures to Italian cinema.

-To inspire you, here are six of the best solo travel destinations in Italy.
+To inspire you to book your trip, here are six of the best solo travel destinations in Italy.

 By Bridget of The Flashpacker